psatler/spring-boot-essentials/README.md

 If you, like me, use DBeaver for browsing the database, you might get this _Public Key Retrieval is not allowed_ error, which can be solved at [this link](https://stackoverflow.com/questions/50379839/connection-java-mysql-public-key-retrieval-is-not-allowed).

+In the [prometheus.yml](src/main/resources/prometheus.yml) file you need to modify the IP in the `static_configs`, line 27, to the IP of the machine you are running this application on.
+I used this on a Linux machine (Ubuntu 18.04)

 #### Installing dependencies

 ```